Advocacy for Victims of Abuse

 A Broken Trust: An article written by Jenny Rae Armstrong that focuses on the epidemic of domestic violence.

-Crossview AVA team members are available to answer questions or to offer confidential listening and prayer.
-Connect with a Crossview AVA team member by emailing avasmn(at)wmnwc.org or by calling 507-387-5606.
+Crossview AVA volunteers are available to answer questions or to offer confidential listening and prayer.
+Connect with a Crossview AVA volunteer by calling the church office 507-387-5606.

 Professional support, education, advocacy, emergency shelter and other assistance is available through Committee Against Domestic Abuse (CADA): www.cadamn.org or 507-625-8688.